xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 ## I 9.1 Natural transformations

+Natural transformation is mapping (morphism) between functors, which enable us to describe relations (universal constructions) between functors, just like morphism enable us to describe relations between objects.

+A lot of specifications of commuting diagram, can be expressed by natural transformation.

+If functor `F` can be transformed to functor `G`, we can say `F` has higher resolution than `G`.

+Natural isomorphism is like natural transformation, but the components are isomorphisms.
+(Natural isomorphism will be used to define adjunctions.)

+In programming, we think about endofunctor of the category of types.
+The component function of a natural transformation between such endofunctors will be functions of type `F a -> G a`.

+When functor is a container,
+natural transformation re-package content of container.

+Such polymorphic function defined in Haskell is automatically natural.
+`head :: [a] -> Maybe a` is such an example, `unit_list :: a -> [a]` is a more simple example (id functor), `length :: [a] -> Nat` is a special simple example (const functor).
+(All algebraic datatypes are functors.)

 ## I 9.2 Bicategories
 ## I 10.1 Monads
 ## I 10.2 Monoid in the category of endofunctors